HUNGARY IN THE AUTUMN

 Throughout, we will have the guiding skills of a Sakertour bird-guide, and official access to the best sites with support from various wardens.
 Sakertour is Hungary’s premier birdwatching holiday organiser.

 ZEMPLEN FOREST RESERVE

 From Budapest we will drive three hours to the Carpathian mountains.
-We will spend the first two nights at the Solyomvar Hotel, near the village of Komloska, close to the forest.
+We will spend the first three nights at the Solyomvar Hotel, near the village of Komloska, close to the forest.
 This reserve is one of the most easterly points in Hungary and one of the most charming too.
-Distinctive churches rise above the landscape virtually untouched since the last days of the Hapsburgs.
+Distinctive churches rise above a landscape virtually untouched since the last days of the Hapsburgs.
 Horses pull farm equipment across ancient meadows dotted with haystacks evoking an era long gone in Britain.
 Driving through this idyllic landscape we soon reach the Zemplen Forest Reserve where one of our prime targets will be the huge Ural Owl.
 Outside the breeding season it is not easy to find this beautifully camouflaged owl, but we have a good chance in this prime habitat, with the help of our local guide.
 The list of other species found here is impressive and includes eight species of woodpecker; Black, Lesser Spotted, Middle Spotted, Great Spotted, Grey-headed and with luck White-backed Woodpecker.
 Green and Syrian Woodpeckers can be found just outside the forest.
 Other woodland species may include Hawfinch and the pretty white-headed form of Long-tailed Tit.